 When the track is not close by the river, it goes through patches of semi-rainforest, well shaded from the morning sun.

 I’m finally on the Mangatepopo Track, which soon leaves the forest and travels through tussock grass and low heath.
-It has been a bit of a detour going via the Falls, taking me almost 2.5km and at least haf and an hour to get to what should have been a 2.5km walk if I’d started on the Mangatepopo Track.
+It has been a bit of a detour going via the Falls, taking me almost 2.5km and at least half an an hour longer than what it would have been if I’d started on the Mangatepopo Track.
 But it meant I got some nice photos of Taranaki Falls without any people around.

 Although my guide book says the previously very muddy track has been upgraded and improved and is fairly easy walking, the owner of the Skotel where I stayed last night suggested I skip this section and take a shuttle to Mangatepopo Road.
 It’s the most boring section, he warns me.
 I’m tempted, but I like the idea of completing the entire circuit.
 As I walk along this section, seeing only a handful of other people, I’m glad I chose to do this part of the circuit.
 The only downside is that it is quite exposed – and I’m walking into the morning sun.

 Directly ahead is Pukeonake (1,225m) – the smallest volcanic crater on the plateau, and inactive unlike its bigger brothers (or sisters)!

 This section is generally flat, although it frequently drops into small valleys formed by small streams.
 Sometimes there’s a sturdy bridge across the bigger creeks, and other times a bit of a steep scramble down and back up the other side.
 Despite a few muddy sections, most of the streams are completely dry.
 I can imagine it would be a far less pleasant and more time-consuming journey after a few days of heavy rain.